nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `update u/existing user [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [d/DESCRIPTION] [k/NEXTOFKIN] [t/TAG]…`

 - Edits the person with the specified NAME.
 The NAME provided must be the full name of the person.
-The NAME must be free to typos.
+The NAME must be free of typos.
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
 - When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.